lammy8/Vince_Portfolio/README.md

 <details>
  <summary><b>Breast Cancer SVM Classification</b></summary>

-The link to this notebook can be [here.](https://github.com/vincentlam13/code/blob/master/machine-learning/classification/support-vector-machines/breast-cancer-SVM.ipynb)

-This notebook was created in conjunction with the Data Science Bootcamp course.
-Used Support Vector Machine classifier to predict whether a patient's breast cancer is benign or malignant based on the size of the breast tumour features.
+This notebook uses a Support Vector Machine classifier to predict whether a patient's breast cancer is benign or malignant based on the size of the breast tumour features.
 A gridsearch was incorporated to find the best parameters.
+The link to this notebook can be [here.](https://github.com/vincentlam13/code/blob/master/machine-learning/classification/support-vector-machines/breast-cancer-SVM.ipynb) This notebook was created in conjunction with the Data Science Bootcamp course.

 </details>

 <details>
  <summary><b>Iris Flower SVM Classification</b></summary>

-The link to this notebook can be found [here.](https://github.com/vincentlam13/code/blob/master/machine-learning/classification/support-vector-machines/iris-flower-SVM.ipynb)

-This notebook was created in conjunction with the Data Science Bootcamp course.
 The data set consists of 50 samples from each of three species of Iris (Iris setosa, Iris virginica and Iris versicolor), so 150 total samples.
 Four features were measured from each sample: the length and the width of the sepals and petals, in centimeters.
 This notebook uses these four features to predict what type of iris flower it is, using a support vector machine classifier.
+The link to this notebook can be found [here.](https://github.com/vincentlam13/code/blob/master/machine-learning/classification/support-vector-machines/iris-flower-SVM.ipynb) This notebook was created in conjunction with the Data Science Bootcamp course.

 </details>

 ## Linear Regression
 <details>
  <summary><b>House Price Prediction</b></summary>

-The link to this notebook can be found [here.](https://github.com/vincentlam13/code/blob/master/machine-learning/regression/linear-regression/US-housing-linear-regression.ipynb)

-This notebook was created in conjunction with the Data Science Bootcamp course.
-The aim of the notebook is to predict US house prices based on a number of features:
+The aim of the notebook is to predict US house prices using linear regression, based on a number of features:
 - Average area income
 - Average area house age
 - Average area number of rooms